3.3.4. LinOTP Server configuration background#

 1. First deactivate other sites by using a2dissite.
 For example, if you have previously activated the “linotp2” site, run a2dissite linotp2.

-1. Activate the respective site:
+2. Activate the respective sites:

 1. RADIUS authentication: activate RADIUS authentication to authenticate with OTP tokens by running: